Lumavate-Team/documentation/COMPONENTS.rst

-Component Sets
+Component-Sets
 --------------

-Component Sets are bundled webcomponents that are registered to be used by Widgets.
-Any current web component, regardless of framework, can be registered for used by Widgets via supplementing the distributable with a metadata file.
+Component-sets are bundled web components that are registered to be used by widgets.
+Any web component, regardless of framework, upon upload can be used by any widget via supplementing the distributable with a metadata file & proper tags.

+Metadata
+^^^^^^^^

-A Component Set metadata can be defined via the components.json file which adheres to the following JSON structure:
+A Component-set metadata can be defined via the components.json file which adheres to the following JSON structure:

 .. code-block:: javascript